xjsxjs197/WiiSXRX_2022/README.md

 (some taken from NiuuS' WiiSXRX readme)

-* Improve GTE code to provide 3D game speed.
+* Improve GTE (Geometry Transformation Engine) code to provide 3D game speed.
-  Although I used paired single instruction, but the speed is basically not improved.
+  Although I used paired single instruction, the speed is basically not improved.

-* Use the display mode of GL to provide image quality and performance.
+* Use the graphics display mode of GL to provide image quality and performance.
   I don't know anything about OpenGL, and I don't know if I can use grrlib.

 * DualShock 3, DualShock 4 and DualShock 5 controller support.